 For some reason, People didn’t bother to make them anything like sunlight.

 So, First things first: Blue light inhibits Melatonin Production.
 This makes us stay awake.
 Literally every computer or device seems to be flooded with it.
 The screen I’m using I’ve turned the blue down 20% but you wouldn’t even know!
-Companies have started making nighttime modes recently to adress this.
+Companies have started making nighttime modes recently to address this.
 Windows 10 has a night light feature.
 Apple has Night shift, I’m not sure about the rest.
 This is only one aspect of the problem, but it is important.

 How do you spend your evenings?
-I know I’ve been guilty of playing some dumb video game well after I should be, and then scurring off to bed in a hurry.
+I know I’ve been guilty of playing some dumb video game well after I should be, and then scurrying off to bed in a hurry.
 And I can’t sleep.
 Have you ever seen a cat go to sleep?
 You know what? have a video:

 Imagine if they just plopped themselves down as soon as then got there?
 It would be just… wrong?
 That’s what we often do as people.
-We get distracted watching yet another video, or go on a wiki walk or browse stuff on pintrest and suddently realise it’s getting really late.
+We get distracted watching yet another video, or go on a wiki walk or browse stuff on pintrest and suddenly realise it’s getting really late.

 So we shut it all off, and make a beeline for bed.
-We jump into our pyjamas, pull ourselves under the covers, and wriggle.
+We jump into our pajamas, pull ourselves under the covers, and wriggle.
 And wriggle some more.
 People find what cats do hilarious.
-They don’t seem to realise it all serves a purpose.
+They don’t seem to realize it all serves a purpose.
 Not only are they softening the surface, they are also working tension out of their body and mind.
 We need to wind down.
 It’s important.
 Most of us are chronically tired, and we essencially overclock our bodies and our minds to get through the day.
 You need to turn it off.

 I’ve often found myself “switching gears” and actually collapsing to the floor!
 The only thing holding my body up was willpower.
 It takes time.
 Everything i just said will take a while to master.
 Don’t be too hard on yourself.